mauriziopinotti/perfpuppy/README.md

 The data flow is as follows:

 * `CollectorService` creates a separate thread and spawns all agents on that thread.
-* Each `Agent` collects the data (for example the cpu load) and reports it back to `CollectorService` thru `CollectorServiceCallback`
+* Each `Agent` collects the data (for example the cpu load) and reports it back to `CollectorService` through `CollectorServiceCallback`
 * `CollectorService` is then responsible for creating notifications and storing the alert in the repository.

 `TODO`: add a diagram with the flow

 ### Background data collection

 To run in the background the `CollectorService` calls `startForeground()` and creates a visible notification.
-This drammatically reduces the chances of being killed by the OS.
+This dramatically reduces the chances of being killed by the OS.

 ### How to add a new Agent